Part two of this series aired on KAWC’s Arizona Edition on June 25, 2021. To listen to part one visit here.

-Arpaio, when he testifies, he's told me he knows how to testify.
+Arpaio when he testifies, he's told me he knows how to testify.
 He told us he knew how to testify.
-He testified a lot.
-He was very confident of his time on the stand because he testified for years and years and years in different capacities.
-First as a drug agent, Drug Enforcement agent, and then as the Sheriff.
-But he in the Melendres case, as in depositions, and so on, he presented as a very confused old man.
-Hee didn't know, you know, what binder to look at when, you know, the lawyer said please look at page 33 in your first binder.
-Arpaio would fumble with the pages and he often said when he testified in different places that he had a touch of the flu.
-He did say that he and his agency, he and his deputies, never racially profiled.
+He testified a lot, he, you know, he was very confident of his time on the stand because he testified for years and years and years in different capacities.
+First as a drug agent, Drug Enforcement agent and then as the Sheriff.
+But he in the Melendres case, as in depositions, and so on, he presented as a very confused old man, he didn't know you know what binder to look at, when you know the lawyer said please look at page 33 in your first binder.
+Arpaio would fumble with the pages and he said, uh, he you know he often said when he testified in different places that he had a touch of the flu and he did say that he and his agency, he and his deputies never racially profiled.

-But he was confused, he was hard of hearing, he didn't quite understand the questions.
-He was hesitant, which is a completely different persona than we see as Arpaio, you know, presented himself as Sheriff, which was tough and confident, and on top of things
+Uh, but he was confused.
+He was hard of hearing he didn't quite understand the questions.
+He was hesitant, which is a completely different persona than we see as Arpaio, you know presented himself as Sheriff, which was tough and confident, and on top of things.

 Ultimately, Trump does pardon Arpaio.
 You spoke to him after that, although not immediately.
 What did he say?
 It didn't turn out to be the victory lap he was hoping.

-He was hoping, yes.
-What happened was there was a great backlash against that pardon, not only among, you know, lawyers and scholars, but also just everyday people.
-And he was starting to get some pretty ugly hate mail, and he hadn't anticipated that at all.
-And he was, he was shocked.
-And he said, you know, now I've lost my America's toughest sheriff title.
+Some pretty ugly hate mail, and he hadn't anticipated that at all, and he was he was shocked and he said, you know now I've lost my America's toughest sheriff title.
 Now they just have two words for me, you know, and one is racist.
 And he was very upset about it.

-He did Lou subsequently run for office, though he ran in the primary for Senator against Martha McSally.
+Uh, he did Lou subsequently run for office, though he ran in the primary for senator against Martha McSally.

 Why was it so important for you to share those very personal stories about the people opposing Arpaio?

 Because I don't think that we get a chance to really understand the personal cost of activism.
-First of all, you know me, you know me pretty well, and you know that I like to try, you know, Jude and I both, my co-author and I both, like to get at what shapes a person.
+Uhm, first of all, you know me, you know me pretty well and you know that I I like to try, you know Jude and I, both my Co.
+Author and I both like to get at, you know what shapes a person.
 What makes a person tick?
-I think that's what makes the reading so interesting.
-And with the people who fought so hard against Arpaio, we found it really important to understand how this impacted them and what their struggles were and what their victories were.
+I think I think that's that makes the reading so interesting and with the people who fought so hard against Arpaio, we found it really important to understand how this impacted them and what their struggles were and what their victories were.

-Sort of, the counterbalance to Arpaio in the book is the activist Lydia Guzman and she was so motivated to try and help families and people ensnared in these raids, who were really...
-I mean, I don't know, did you ever cover any of these sweeps in Maricopa County?
+Sort of, the counterbalance to Arpaio in the book is the activist Lydia Guzman and she was so motivated to try and help uhm, families and people ensnared in these raids, who were really.
+I mean, if I don't know, did you ever cover any of these sweeps in Maricopa County?

 So there was a lot of humanity and struggle and bravery and victory and failure in these people's lives.

-Finally, your assessment of Arpaio today - emboldened, still defiant, defeated, done?
+Finally, your assessment of Arpio today emboldened still defiant, defeated, done?

-No, I think he's very much the same Joe Arpaio that he won't go down without a fight.
+No, I think he's very much the same Joe Arpio that he won't go down without a fight.